-- Option 2 (Non-Competitive Renewal to retain the title of Moores Professor without an annual stipend) - Applicants should include a current curriculum vitae and a 2-3 page summary of the applicant’s accomplishments over the five years of the previous award.
-The summary should make a clear and detailed argument about the significance of the applicant’s work over the prior five years.
+- Option 2 (Non-Competitive Renewal to retain the title of Moores Professor without an annual stipend) - Applicants should include a written request, a current curriculum vitae and a candidate statement.
 Each renewal request will be assessed on its own merits.
-Non-competitive renewal applications for Fall 2018 should be submitted the prior spring term by February 5, 2018.
-Option 2 renewal applications should be submitted as a single PDF document (LABEL: LAST NAME – RENEWAL) to email@example.com.
+Non-competitive renewal applications for Fall 2020 should be submitted by February 1, 2021.
+Option 2 renewal applications should be submitted as a single PDF document (LABEL: LAST NAME – RENEWAL) to firstname.lastname@example.org .

 The committee will examine the submitted documentation and qualifications of the nominees.
 The materials in the nomination should include:

 - Letter of nomination providing justification for the appointment using the criteria listed for each area.